Skip to main content

 Can annual leave be taken during workers compensation?

-NSW, Qld, Tas, SA, Vic and WA
+NSW, Qld, Tas, Vic and WA

 In most states, employees get paid for both the annual leave and workers compensation.